it-osu-web/wcm8_emulsify/README.md

 The `start` command spins up a local server, compiles everything (runs all required gulp tasks), and watches for changes.

   1. `npm start` or `yarn start`

+## How to work on the site theme

+TBD

   ---